Tallinn's coronavirus measures information

 - There is no entrance from the front door of buses and trolleys and there is a sanitary zone from the front door to the front seat row, you can not use the front row seats (more information here)

 The public transport vehicles are disinfected twice per day, but the passengers can contribute to the safety of all on board by following some simple rules.

-- School children in Tallinn who are studying at home during the emergency situation can order a daily free hot meal from March 18.
-All private schools who wish to cooperate in this matter need to contact Tallinn Education Department (6404590; email@example.com).
-Detailed information about receiving the daily school lunch is given by schools.
+- School children in Tallinn who are studying at home during the emergency situation can get a weekly food package, the last packages will be distributed June 3 this academic year.
+Detailed information about receiving the food packages is given by schools.
+More information can be found here.

-- Kindergartens remain open and all possible cases of COVID-19 are dealt with case-by-case
+- Kindergartens have remained open and all possible cases of COVID-19 are dealt with case-by-case.

-- As it is very difficult to get groceries delivered by e-shops who offer the service quickly, the City of Tallinn will provide emergency assistance in cooperation with Stockmann who will deliver groceries to the residents of the city who are in difficult situation (more information here).
+- The City of Tallinn is providing emergency assistance in cooperation with Stockmann in delivering groceries to the residents of the city who are in difficult situation (more information here).

 - Home services are still provided to those in need, including elderly and people with disabilities.

 - Home care patients get their medication delivered home contact free, the same applies to groceries in cooperation with Selver.